Columbia River Paddle

 All of our rentals include basic instruction on the beach before you set off.
 If you have never paddled, perhaps starting in the shallow bay of Kinsmen Beach is a good idea, or consider taking a lesson .
 On a calm day the wetlands and Lake Windermere is a safe area to paddle and explore, even with little or no paddling experience.
 At low water (approximately before mid-May or after the end of July) the Invermere to Radium trip is very accessible to novice paddlers - or consider a guided trip or lesson.

 We have five voyageur canoes - two that seat 8 people, one for 10 people, one for 12 people and one for 22!
-These can be rented if you have paddling experience, otherwise join a guided trip and let the guide co-ordinate the paddling and pass on their knowledge of the local area and wildlife!
+These can be rented if you have a very experienced paddler, otherwise join a guided trip and let the guide co-ordinate the paddling and pass on their knowledge of the local area and wildlife!

 Great places always have interesting histories and the valley’s lore is as colourful as its cosmopolitan, worldly residents.
 The rivers and the former great Pacific salmon spawning runs, which ended when the dams were built, provided local First Nations people with great quantities of food, so people have called the valley home for thousands of years.
 The rivers also brought Europeans to the region, beginning with legendary fur trader, cartographer and explorer David Thompson in 1807.